conkats/gen-ai-agents-2025-google-kaggle-challenge/resources/kaggle_links.md

 The day codelabs covers creation of custom tools for my agents by turning my own Python functions into actions my agent can perform.
 MCP and implementation of long-running operations where an agent can pause tool calls while waiting for human approval, before resuming is developed.

+## Day3:
+Explore context engineering as the practice of dynamically assembling and managing information within an agent's context window to create stateful and personalized Al experiences.
+It defines sessions as the container for a single, immediate conversation's history, and memory as the long-term persistence mechanism using vector databases.

+In the codelabs, you will learn how to make agents stateful by managing conversation history through context engineering in ADK, and working memory within a session, allowing your agent to remember context and have coherent, multi-turn conversations.
+In the second notebook, you'll give your agent long-term memory that persists across different sessions.

 [kaggle-google Agents url](https://www.kaggle.com/learn-guide/5-day-agents)

 Previous course: